num0005/h2codez_docs/docs/H2CodezLauncher/H2Config.md

 dump_tags_packaging = X

-If true this will dump the proccessed scenario tag before packing it into the .map file.
+If true this will dump the processed scenario tag before packing it into the .map file.
 Was used for testing and comparisons between extracted and unpackaged scenario tags.
 Enable with a true or false.

 enable_debug_console = X